-From the inclusion of a software program to inclusion of an LCD display, this UPS by APC does not run out of ways to make it the perfect choice as a power back up.
+From the inclusion of a software program to the inclusion of an LCD, this UPS by APC does not run out of ways to make it the perfect choice as a power backup.
 And apart from the usual electrical outlets, you can also use the USB ports to charge any USB-compatible device.

 Tripp Lite is an established name with a proven record for producing quality products and you can, therefore, trust their 1000VA UPS to cater to your emergency power needs without any qualms.
 You will also find its adaptability as both a tower or rackmount UPS as really convenient in choosing the appropriate location.